pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/README.md

 ---

 This book is based on the Workshop ["How to craft compelling stories out of video interviews?"](http://pietropassarelli.com/wip_london_july2016.html).
-Which was in collaboration with [Niels Ladefoged](https://twitter.com/insofar_media) who has been curating the [Whistle Blower Interview Project](https://vimeo.com/whistleblowers) in collaboration with [the centre for investigative journalism in London](http://www.tcij.org/whistleblowers/whistleblower-interview-project).
+Which was a collaboration between [Pietro Passarelli](https://twitter.com/pietropassarell) and [Niels Ladefoged](https://twitter.com/insofar_media).

+Niels has been curating the [Whistle Blower Interview Project](https://vimeo.com/whistleblowers) in collaboration with [the centre for investigative journalism in London](http://www.tcij.org/whistleblowers/whistleblower-interview-project) whose interviews where used in the workshop.

-This workshop has had a number of editions in 2016 in London, New York, at Buenos Aires Hacks/Hackers Media Party, SRCCON in Portland, and MozzFest in London.
+In 2016 Pietro was a Knight-Mozilla fellow for 10 months at Vox Media, and this workshop has had a number of editions that year supported by Open News in London, New York, at Buenos Aires Hacks/Hackers Media Party, SRCCON in Portland, and MozzFest in London.

-This was the description of the workshop.
+This was the description of the original workshop.

 >Using some of the videos from the Whistle Blowers Interview Archive, we’ll take an hands on approach to explore key concepts, ideas and techniques to identify narrative points, test out story ideas, and craft a compelling story.
 >